ihmeuw/team/README.md

-# Effects tobacco control policies - Nature Medicine - 2020
+# Effects tobacco control policies - 2020
 This is repository contains cleaned code used to produce results for the paper: "Effects of tobacco control on global smoking prevalence"

 ### Additional info